Building a web presence that attracts potential clients can seem confusing.

 You might not be getting a lot of traffic with a newly launched site, but there are all kinds of data that can be relevant to growing your DUI defense web presence and getting more clients.

-Here are several questions to think about as you’re growing your web presence.
+Here are several questions to ask to think about as you’re growing your web presence.

 What types of cases is your DUI defense firm attracting?